prodo-dev/plz/README.md

 ### Local configuration

-One of the avaialble configurations for the controller runs the jobs in the current machine (another one uses AWS).
+One of the available configurations for the controller runs the jobs in the current machine (another one uses AWS).
 We recommend trying the examples with the local configuration first.